 Step-1: There’ll be a popup saying to back up your encryption key.
 When you see it, click it.

-Step-2: Next, Choose the option Backup Now.
+Step-2: Next, Choose the option Back up now (recommended).

 Step-3: Now you just have to follow the instructions from the wizard panel.